 Because if you’ve had the cacio e pepe at Stevie Parle’s Palatino, you’ll understand the lustful excitement that surrounded his latest opening.
-Slap bang in the heart of Soho, his first properly central spot is a more laid-back affair than his other restaurants, with long communal terrazzo tables, low-slung, soft-focus lighting and a colourful, futurism-meets-street art mural across the back wall.
+Slap bang in the heart of Soho’s Carnaby Street, his first properly central spot is a more laid-back affair than his other restaurants, with long communal terrazzo tables, low-slung, soft-focus lighting and a colourful, futurism-meets-street art mural across the back wall.
 Your typical trattoria it ain’t.

 And to wash it all down? £4.50 prosecco slushies, of course.

-NOTE: Pastaio is open daily from noon-late, and is walk-in only.
-You can find out more on their website HERE.
+NOTE: Pastaio is open daily from noon-late.
+You can find out more, and book, on their website HERE.